A Strange and Terrible Journey Into the Upside-Down World of Trump’s MAGA Rallies

 "Joining the infatuated at campaign rallies from Minnesota to Texas, Hoffman brilliantly evokes both the hypnotic cadences of a demagogue and the misguided faith of his followers.
 He plunges with them down a rabbit hole of conspiracy theories, grievances, and alienation—without ever losing sight of their humanity.
 It is trenchant, surprising and profound.”

-Joshua Hammerauthor of The Bad-Ass Librarians of Timbuktu
+Joshua Hammerbestselling author of The Falcon Thief and The Badass Librarians of Timbuktu

 About the author